Video Game Addiction · Active Litigation

 By Steve Levine

-Halo Addiction Lawsuit 2026 Microsoft 343 Industries Children Teens Compensation
+Halo Video Game Addiction Lawsuit Microsoft 343 Industries Halo Studios

-Attorneys are investigating Microsoft and its game studio 343 Industries — recently rebranded as Halo Studios — for intentionally designing the Halo franchise, and Halo Infinite in particular, to be addictive to children and young adults.
-The investigation alleges that Microsoft used manipulative game design features specifically engineered to keep young players hooked, encourage excessive spending on in-game items, and make it extremely difficult for them to stop playing.
+Microsoft and its game studio 343 Industries — later rebranded as Halo Studios — faced criticism over claims that the Halo franchise, and Halo Infinite in particular, was designed to be addictive to children and young adults.
+Critics alleged that Microsoft used game design features intended to keep young players engaged, encourage spending on in-game items, and make it difficult for them to stop playing.

 Halo is one of the most iconic video game franchises in the world.
 Since the original Halo: Combat Evolved launched in 2001, the series has sold over 82 million copies and generated billions of dollars in revenue.
 For more than two decades, Halo has been a cornerstone of Xbox gaming and a cultural touchstone for an entire generation of players — many of whom started playing as children.